Hassan-Ali-Salama/depi-devops-url-shortener/README-general.md

 { "deleted": true }

-Only the owner can delete their URL.
+Only the owner can delete their URLs.
 Global entries with null owner_id cannot be deleted.

 4. Redirect to Original URL
 GET /:code

-Response:

 Redirects to the original URL

-Increments Prometheus metrics
+Increments Prometheus metrics (url_shortener_redirect_total)

 5. Short URL Info Page
 GET /s/:code

-Response:

-Simple HTML page showing URL creation date and original link
+Returns a simple HTML page showing creation date and original link.

-6. Metrics (Prometheus)
+6. Metrics for Prometheus
 GET /metrics